araujo88/websocket-server/README.md

 # C-websocket-endpoint
-An application which uses the C library socket.h to retrieve a HTTP request with response 200 and HTML data.
+An application which uses the C library socket.h to create a server to handle a HTTP GET request with response 200 and HTML data.
 Must be compiled and run in Unix systems.

 From a terminal, compile using:
  - gcc server.c -o server.o